-Michelle Rene’ Cobb is an award winning American born painter and graphic designer who has lived and worked in New York City, Chadds Ford, PA and Washington DC.
-Her career began as a designer for Time Life where she designed and illustrated over 35 Time Life Books, and later became the first Black Promotion Art Director for Sports Illustrated magazine.
-At Sports Illustrated she designed and art directed promotional and advertising campaigns for the Olympics, NBA, US.
-Open, Kentucky Derby, World Series, NCCA, Indy 500, and the Superbowl.
-Michelle René then launched her own graphic design firm in New York City which included the following clients; CBS, Bell Atlantic, Citibank, Time-Warner, Tony Brown’s Journal, United Negro College Fund, The Washington Post, National Council of Negro Women, Black Student Fund, Obama For America Campaign, Arthur Ashe Foundation, Yolanda Adams, The Black Student Fund, Terrie Williams Agency, and Wynton Marsalis.
-She later served as the Communications Director for Sanford School in Delaware, where she designed major marketing and advertising campaign materials, a bi-monthly magazine, and shaped the school branding.
-Earlier in her career she served as an assistant animator of the feature length film, Raggedy Anne and Andy.
+Michelle René Cobb is an award-winning African American painter, designer, and educator.
+Her career began as a designer for Time-Life Books and later she became the first African American Art Director for Sports Illustrated magazine.
+At Sports Illustrated she designed and art directed advertising campaigns for the Olympics, NBA, NFL, US Open, Kentucky Derby, World Series, NCCA, Indy 500, and the Superbowl.
+Michelle René co-founded New York City Design firm, Spellman, Bostic & Williams, which included the following clients; CBS, Bell Atlantic, Citibank, Time-Warner, Tony Brown’s Journal, United Negro College Fund, The Washington Post, National Council of Negro Women, Black Student Fund, Obama For America Campaign, Arthur Ashe Foundation, Yolanda Adams, The Black Student Fund, Terrie Williams Agency, and Wynton Marsalis Enterprises.
+Later she served as the Communications Director for an Independent school, where she designed major marketing and advertising campaign materials, a bi-monthly magazine, and a campus-wide Wayfinding Signage Program.
+Michelle is also serving in her 10th year as a College Board AP Studio Art Reader and Table Leader.

-Michelle René’s formal education includes a Masters of Fine Art in Visual Communications from George Washington University and a Bachelor of Science in Art Education from Skidmore College.
-She completed additional traditional and digital studies at Pratt Institute, Rhode Island School of Design, Corcoran College of Art and Design, and United Digital Artists.
+Michelle René’s formal education includes a Masters of Fine Art from George Washington University and a Bachelor of Science degree in Art Education from Skidmore College.
+She completed additional studies at Pratt Institute, Rhode Island School of Design, Corcoran College of Art and Design, and United Digital Artists.

 2017 • Solo Show – Woman’s National Democratic Club • Washington, DC